treelite/jsc-vim/README.md

 Use `:JSC` to insert comment and then the cursor will auto locate on the place where you need writing more information.

+When the cursor is in multi line comment, you can use `:JSCnext` to locate next position, of course move to previous position is `:JSCprev`.

 ## Tips

 Quick mapping in your `~/.vimrc`: